REFLEXES IN THE FROG

 demonstrate regarding the trajectory of motor axons in the sciatic plexus?

-Are the movements the result of reflexes?
-Do the movements involve the participation
+the result of reflexes?
+Do the movements involve the participation of sensory

 In the remaining time, students may investigate the internal organs of a double-pithed

 frog.
 As we will be conducting experiments in a subsequent lab involving the

 heart, don't expect the instructor to divulge information related to the heart

 the end of all experiments, place the frog carcass in the ziplock bag offered